-What Japanese call breakfast would be considered more like lunch for Westerners.
-A typical Japanese breakfast consists of rice, miso soup, fermented soybeans (natto), grilled fish, some pickled vegetables and a small salad.
-Although many Westerners would rather skip the natto, it's still a well-balanced and healthy meal.
+What Japanese call breakfast here would be considered more like lunch for Westerners.
+The typical servings include miso soup, fermented soybeans (natto), grilled fish, some pickled vegetables and a small salad.
+Although many foreigners would rather skip the natto, it's a well-balanced and healthy meal!

 As you can imagine, making it necessitates quite a bit of preparation, so some people make a simplified version of this with just one or two side dishes.